-We value PSHE as a way to support students' development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.
+We value PSHE as a way to support students' development, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.
+This is in line with our school aims.
 We include the statutory Relationships, Sex and Health Education within our whole-school PSHE Programme.

 To ensure progression and a spiral curriculum, we use Jigsaw, as our chosen teaching and learning programme and tailor it to our students' needs.
-The table at the end of this policy called 'Overview of Scheme of Work by Year', shows exactly how we meet the statutory requirements.
+The table at the end of this policy called 'Overview of Scheme of Work and RSE by Year', shows exactly how we meet the statutory RSE requirements.